patooworld/vsixvhax/Code-Generation.md

 [[images/code-generation/anon-function-with-types.gif]]

 Besides `"never"` and `"always"`, `"returnTypeHint"` has a third option: `"non-void"`.
 With this, the return type hint will only be added if the return type is not `Void`.

+`"useArrowSyntax"` defaults to `true`, but only actually comes into effect if a Haxe version >= 4.0.0 is used.
+It uses the new, shorter arrow function syntax from [HXP-0002](https://github.com/HaxeFoundation/haxe-evolution/blob/master/proposals/0002-arrow-functions.md).